 This stratovolcano has had numerous moderate to large eruptions that appear to have started over 400,000 years ago.
 These eruptions typically begin with pyroclastic flows and are followed by widespread pyroclastic air fall.
 Typically, smaller eruptions happen every 2-3 years with larger ones having 10-15 years between them.
 The most notable eruptions on record occured in 1006, 1786, 1822, 1872 and 1930.
 It has been postulated that the 1006 eruption covered all of central Java with ash and that the devastation possibly led to the collapse of the Hindu Kingdom of Mataram.

 Merapi's type of eruptions are more dangerous than Hawaiian-style, shield volcano eruptions because the magma in stratovolcanoes is charged with gas.
 As a result, when such magma finds a conduit to the surface, it can build up a sticky, hot, gas-rich plug known as a volcanic dome.
 The dome can build up higher and higher, and then suddenly collapse under its own weight in an eruption.
-This creates a very dangerous mixture of hot gas, ash and dome fragments that can flow downhill as much as 5-10 miles because of gravity, can wipe out anything on ridge tops because of the gas expansion, and can melt glaciers and mix with the meltwater to form very dangerous, hot and mobile lahars.
+This creates a very dangerous mixture of hot gas, ash and dome fragments that can flow downhill as much as 5-10 miles.
+This flow could wipe out anything on ridge tops because of the gas expansion, and could melt glaciers and mix with the meltwater to form very dangerous, hot and mobile lahars.

 One of the world's most heavily monitored volcanoes, Vesuvius easily perches high in the ranks of world's most dangerous.
 This is not just because of its status as a very active and alive stratovolcano, but because it sits in the middle of a city of 3.1 million people.
-Like many stratovolcanos, this one was formed as a result of the collision of the African and Eurasian plates.
+Like many stratovolcanos, this one was formed as a result of plate collision... in this case the African and Eurasian plates.
 One of several volcanoes that form the Camanian volcanic arc, it squats at the southern end of the chain and is the only one of its companions ( including Epomeo and Campi Flegrei ) that has erupted in the last few hundred years as well as being the only active volcano in Europe.

 Vesuvius is also one of the most famous volcanoes in history, having been responsible for the nearly instantaneous destruction of Pompeii in 70 AD.
 The last time it erupted was 1944, causing some minor damage and killing 26 people.
 The research being done is showing, however, that the next time it erupts it won't be so gentle and that it is overdue for a large event.
 It has had 42 eruptions of VEI 3 and up and it is capable of much larger as it erupted at a VEI5 in 1631.
 It sits on top of a layer of magma that measures 154 square miles and thus, scientists think that the next eruption will be an incredibly forceful plinean explosion, marked by flying rock and ash at speeds of up to almost 100 miles per hour.
 The summit looms a mere 7.5 miles from downtown Naples and any pyroclastic flow from a volcano like Vesuvius would take only about two and a half minutes to travel that distance.